plutomi/plutomi/DEPLOYING.md

 ### NATS Jetstream

-Because we are using the official NATS Helm chart, installation is pretty easy:
+Because we are using the official NATS Helm chart, installation is pretty easy.
+However, [Linkerd](https://github.com/linkerd/linkerd2/issues/1715#issuecomment-760311524) needs a small workaround to work with NATS.
+This is already handled in the `values/nats.yaml` file by setting the opaque-ports annotation.

 ```bash
 helm repo add nats https://nats-io.github.io/k8s/helm/charts/